theoosborn/west-malvern-churchyard/index.md

 * A map of burials in areas C and E has come to light, spanning the period from 2nd August 1915 (when the ground was first taken into use) up until 1st August 1926.
 These include burials without markers, and therefore might be of help to those wishing to confirm the location of a person's final resting place.
 References are given to the index number in the parochial burial register, and to the area description on the 1926 map (see Maps page).
 In many cases only a surname is given on the 1926 burial map.

-The data records the gravestone and memorials up to August 2021; any additions to the churchyard since then are not reflected here, although errors, omissions and any queries can be directed here: <a href="mailto:westmalvernhistory@gmail.com">westmalvernhistory@gmail.com</a>.
+The data records the gravestones and memorials up to August 2021; any additions to the churchyard since then are not reflected here, although errors, omissions and any queries can be directed here: <a href="mailto:westmalvernhistory@gmail.com">westmalvernhistory@gmail.com</a>.

 \- Jim and Jenny Nisbet